dustlang/cargo/src/doc/src/reference/features.md

 Features are unique to the package that defines them.
 Enabling a feature on a package does not enable a feature of the same name on other packages.

-When a dependency is used by multiple packages, Cargo will use the union of all features enabled on that dependency when building it.
+When a dependency is used by multiple packages, Payload will use the union of all features enabled on that dependency when building it.
 This helps ensure that only a single copy of the dependency is used.
 See the [features section] of the resolver documentation for more details.